BUEC500C1/api-design-sullyj42/README.md

 # api-design-sullyj42

+## Tokens
+All tokens should be placed in the src/twittertools/tokens directory.

+Twitter tokens can either be placed in separate files names twitter_consumer_key.token, ..., placed in a single "keys" file (specification from config py), or set up as environmental variable.
+The program will automatically try to to detect keys in the format above.
+If keys are not detected, the program will fail.

+## Usage
 This repository contains a series of structures to help analyze a users twitter feed.
 The end-goal was to create a word-cloud summarizing a users Twitter history.
 Run on XUbuntu with an Anaconda Python 3.8.1 environment (requirements generated using pip freeze)

 Example outputs can be viewed under "outputs/examples"